Why I Founded APRA

 In 2009 my mother suffered a major stroke and was rushed by ambulance to her local hospital, which was a designated regional stroke center.
 After being examined by an ER doctor blood was drawn and a CAT scan was done.
 She was then placed on a gurney in the ER area to be examined by a stroke specialist.

-We later learned that there was nobody approved to treat stroke victims present at the hospital when my mother arrived, which was during the day on a weekday.
+We later learned that there was nobody approved to treat emergency intake stroke victims at this regional stroke center when my mother arrived, which was during the day on a weekday.
+At five hundred beds this was not a small hospital.

-The hospital refused to apologize, accept any responsibility or even discuss the incident.
+The hospital refused to apologize, accept any responsibility or even discuss the matter.
 And they gave no indication that others would be treated any differently.

 My mother was treated in the hospital for three months and then released, with the left side of her body totally paralyzed.
 She died three years later, never having recovered.